omidarmat/onLearn/next.md

 }
 ```

-The `'use client'` acts as our ticket to cross the boundry from server to client-side and is what allows us to define client components.
+The `'use client'` acts as our ticket to cross the boundary from server to client-side and is what allows us to define client components.
 It signals to NextJS that this component, along with any component it imports, is intended for client-side execution.
 As a result, the component gains full access to browser APIs and the ability to handle interactivity.

 Let's now shift our attention to an important point about client components rendering behavior.
 Let's add a log statement within the dashboard component.